adipatel11/Math-Animations/README.md

 I have relied on python turtle graphics in order to create these animations.
 I find that this specific module allows me to create projects quickly while sacrificing minimum quality.
 The methods of this module are straightforward, making them easy to remember.
 These benefits make this module ideal for my purposes.
+Also, many of the projects contain functions related to sin that account for smooth color change.
+This makes the animations more appealing and pleasing to the eye.

 ## Information on specific projects